 The Bodhisatta was once a parrot.
 He lived in a grove of fig trees in the Himalayas and was the leader of many other parrots.
-He was very happy in his tree, and when the fruit was gone he ate leaves, bark, and the like because he did not want to live elsewhere.
+He was very happy in his tree, and when the fruit was gone he ate leaves and bark because he did not want to live elsewhere.
 The Bodhisatta’s contentment was so great that the home of Indra, king of the gods, shook.
-Indra decided to test the Bodhisatta’s virtue, so he caused the tree to dry up completely until it was nothing but a dead withered stump full of holes and eroding into dust with each gust of wind.
-The Bodhisatta, however, remained atop the stump eating the dust.
+Indra wanted to test the Bodhisatta’s virtue, so he caused the tree to dry up until it was nothing but a dead, withered stump full of holes eroding into dust with each gust of wind.
+The Bodhisatta, however, remained atop the stump, eating the dust.

 In the Lifetime of the Buddha

-Later, when the Buddha heard some of his disciples discussing that rainy season’s hardship, he told them it is no marvel that he overcame all desires and he told them this story so they knew he had once done the same in the past.
+Later, when the Buddha heard some of his disciples discussing that rainy season’s hardship, he told them it was no marvel that he overcame all desires, and he told them this story so they knew that he had once done the same in the past.